mfikes/esprit/README.md

 	esptool.py --port /dev/cu.SLAB_USBtoUART --baud 2000000 write_flash 0x2C0000 out/main.bin

 To establish a REPL into the ESP32, first connect to it using USB / serial and set it up so that it joins WiFi.

 	screen /dev/cu.SLAB_USBtoUART 115200

+Hit return to get a prompt (it can take about 15 seconds to load the ClojureScript runtime) and then configure the device to your WiFi network:

 	var ssid = 'YOUR_SSID';
 	var password = 'YOUR_SSID_PASSWORD';